mihirk517/Backend-WebAPI/README.md

 https://github.com/mihirk517/Backend-WebAPI/assets/50024720/a19a5ebd-5da3-46f3-b43c-b32be0cc4ba4

-The repossitory for from end is located here : https://github.com/mihirk517/front-end
+The repository for from end is located here : https://github.com/mihirk517/front-end

 This is a C# WebAPI equivalent for for the Python FastAPI project whose video can be seen here :https://github.com/mihirk517/FastApi